-You have gone to great lengths to achieve the perfect espresso.
+You have gone to great lengths to pull the perfect shot, to get the perfect espresso.
 You chose a state-of-the-art espresso machine and have painstakingly sought and tested a variety of beans to find the perfect blend, so don’t fall short when it comes to choosing the right cup in which to present this luxurious coffee.

 It is really disappointing when a coffee is served in the wrong cup.
 And no, it’s not just about the aesthetics.
 Believe it or not, the cup's size, shape, and material impacts the taste of the drink.
 This is specifically true for espresso and espresso-based drinks.

 Read on to learn what you need to consider when choosing your cups for espresso and espresso-based drinks.